 Ronsonol is a lighter fluid you can use to light charcoal cost-effectively.
 It’s a quick and easy way of lighting charcoal.
 But lighter fluids release harmful chemicals when used for lighting fires.
 So keep that in mind while using Ronsonol.

 When you spend your money to buy a perfect charcoal grill, the right instruments, expensive meats, and steak, then why do you compromise with the taste?
 Isn’t it misfortunate?
 After reading the entire article, now you know how to light a charcoal grill without lighter fluid or chimney.
-We hope we will convince you not to use harmful lighter fluids.
+I hope I have convinced you not to use harmful lighter fluids.
 So, choose your preferable method and start to set up the fire.